vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 ### Use Custom Server Certificates {#custom_cert}

 You can create a VCH that uses a custom server certificate, for example  a server certificate that has been signed by Verisign or another public root.
-You use the `--cert` and `--key` options to provide the paths to a custom X.509 certificate and its key when you deploy a VCH.
+You use the `--tls-server-cert` and `--tls-server-key` options to provide the paths to a custom X.509 certificate and its key when you deploy a VCH.
 The paths to the certificate and key files must be relative to the location from which you are running `vic-machine create`.

 This example deploys a VCH with the following configuration: